22 Great Real Estate Logos in 2026 From High-Performing Agents, Teams, & Companies

 10. Rochelle Maize

-As executive director of the luxury estates division at Nourmand & Associates, Rochelle Maize specializes in exclusive multi-million-dollar Beverly Hills homes and has more than $3.5 billion in career sales.
+Rochelle Maize serves as executive director of the estates division at Nourmand & Associates.
+She focuses on multi-million-dollar Beverly Hills homes and has more than $3.5 billion in career sales as of 2026.

 Why this logo works